grafana/grafana-plugin-examples/README.md

 This will run a compatibility check in your project everytime a new push or pull request is open.
 If it reports an error you will see a message indicating you have an incompatibility.

 Sometimes incompatibilities are minor. e.g. a type changed but this doesn't affect your plugin.
-We advice you to upgrade your grafana dependencies if this is the case so you are always uses the latest API.
+We advice you to upgrade your grafana dependencies if this is the case so you always use the latest API.